Will Wood: Releases

 On January 13, 2023, Wood released the album IN CASE I DIE:, a live compilation of songs recorded at US tour dates in 2022.
 According to a guest blog post on V13, after the release, he would begin an "indefinite break or possibly retire from [his] music career."

 On August 9, 2024, Wood released a new mix of The Normal Album (2020) with producer Kevin Antreassian, additionally featuring three demos.
-These consisted of 2018 recordings of "I/Me/Myself", "Laplace's Angel", and "Memento Mori", which were released in the previous month as singles.
+These consisted of recordings made in 2018 of "I/Me/Myself", "Laplace's Angel", and "Memento Mori", which were released in the previous month as singles.
+It was released to positive reviews, with some stating it noticeably improved on the original.